KxSystems/docs/docs/ml/toolkit/xval.md

 # <i class="fa fa-share-alt"></i> Cross Validation Procedures

-The `.ml.xv` and `.ml.gs` namespaces contain a number of functions related to cross validation and grid search algorithms.
+The `.ml.xv` and `.ml.gs` namespaces contain a number of functions related to cross-validation and grid-search algorithms.
 These algorithms test how robust/stable a model is to changes in the volume of data or the specific subsets of data used for validation.

 <i class="fab fa-github"></i>
 [KxSystems/ml/xval/](https://github.com/kxsystems/ml/tree/master/xval)